metaphacts/metaphactory-docker-compose/README.md

 		Creating nginx-proxy ... done

 5. Verify with `docker ps` that a container `nginx-proxy` is running with two ports exposed: ```80, 443```
 6. From now on the `nginx-proxy` will listen to container changes on the docker daemon.
 As soon as a new docker container instance is started with a environment variable  `-e VIRTUAL_HOST={name}.mydocker.example.com`, nginx will automatically create a vhost entry to proxy incoming HTPP(S) request on `{name}.mydocker.example.com` to the respective container.
-The environment variable is automatically set when using the metaphactory `docker-compose.yml` as described below.
+The environment variable is automatically set when using the metaphactory `docker-compose.yml` as described above.
 It uses the `COMPOSE_PROJECT_NAME` from the `.env` file as `vhost` name and as such the `vhost` name is equal to the prefix of metaphactory container.
+7. The metaphactory needs to be configured to use the `nginx_proxy_network` as default external network, e.g. by adding the following snippet to the `docker-compose.ovewrite.yml` in the active service instance:

+		networks:
+		  default:
+		    external:
+		      name: nginx_proxy_network

-7. Some final fine-tuning: Enable gzip and increase body size in nginx-proxy.
+8. Some final fine-tuning of configuration: Enable gzip and increase body size in nginx-proxy.
 Copy the following configuration into `touch /home/docker/config/nginx/conf.d/proxy.conf`

 		client_max_body_size 100m;
 		gzip on;